softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 ### ChessPosition

-This represents a location on the Chess Board.
+This represents a location on the chessboard.
 This should be represented as a row number from 1-8, and a column number from 1-8.
 (1,1) corresponds to the bottom left corner (which in chess notation is denoted `a1`).
 (8,8) corresponds to the top right corner (`h8` in chess notation).

 ## Recommended Order